zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-atomization.md

 ```

-The Atomization attribute is set to "off" by default.
+The Atomization attribute is set to 'off' by default.
 The Atomization attribute is not inherited and has to be set to `true` for all types that should be atomized.
-In the simpliest case, all entities within an extension will use the same atomization context, which defaults to one.
+In the simplest case, all entities within an extension will use the same atomization context, which defaults to one.
 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-It is possible to select a different atomization context for a given entity cache/query cache, as in the following example.
+It is possible to select a different atomization context for a given cache object, as in the following example.

 ```cs